enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

     # Returns the player's normalized look direction as Vec4 (w=0)
     get_player_look_direction() -> Vec4

-    # Returns the camera's world position as Vec4 (same as player position, w=1)
+    # Returns the camera's world position as Vec4 (w=1).
+May differ from player position
+    # if a PlayerExtension overrides the camera attachment.
     get_camera_position() -> Vec4

-    # Returns the camera's normalized look direction as Vec4 (same as player look, w=0)
+    # Returns the camera's normalized look direction as Vec4 (w=0).
+May differ from player
+    # look direction if a PlayerExtension overrides the camera attachment.
     get_camera_look_direction() -> Vec4

 Variable Management